Praqma/helmsman/docs/desired_state_specification.md

 Synopsis: defines the namespaces to be used/created in your k8s cluster and whether they are protected or not.
 It also defines if Tiller should be deployed in these namespaces and with what configurations (TLS and service account).
 You can add as many namespaces as you like.
 If a namespace does not already exist, Helmsman will create it.

+> All Tillers-related params here will be ignored when `tilerless` is set in `settings` section.

 Options:
 - **protected** : defines if a namespace is protected (true or false).
 Default false.